ComeTiss/multithreading/README.md

 # Readme

-POC of a booking system supporting multi-threading:
+POC of a booking system to buy movies seats.

+* supporting multi-threading
-* using synschronization block to ensure mutual exclusion
+* using synschronization block to ensure mutual exclusion.